SaiAshish9/kafka-connect/README.md

 and publishing to kafka cluster to different target systems, we can use reusable a configuration driven helper called kafka connect.

 So its basically a jar file which different developers can edit.

+Configurations needs to be handled carefully via jar file
 ```